-Outstanding Sophomore Health and Human Performance Award This award recognizes sophomore Health and Human Performance majors who show promise in the field through involvement in professional activities and service.
+Outstanding Sophomore Health and Human Performance Award: Health and Exercise Science, Sport Management This award recognizes sophomore Health and Human Performance majors who show promise in the field through involvement in professional activities and service.
 To be eligible for the award, students must have completed 13 course units, be in the process of completing four courses in the major and show a high degree of achievement in their academic work.
 The minimum GPA requirement is 2.75.
 The recipient(s) receives a one-year membership to a professional organization in their field.

 Outstanding Students in Accounting, Business Administration, Business Information Systems, Economics, Finance, Global Business, Health Care Administration Concentration, Human Resource Management, and Marketing Awards are presented annually to seniors in Business Administration and Economics who have excelled in their fields.
-Also, awards are presented annually to seniors who have excelled in the concentrations of Accounting, Business Information Systems, Finance, Global Business, Health Care Administration, Human Resources Management, and Marketing.